Welcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 Get yours: subscribe here.
 Refer a friend: share this link.

-Until the government reopens and SNAP benefits can resume, local food banks and community organizations are working to make sure Tri-Cities area residents can keep getting access to the food they need.
+Until the situation surrounding SNAP benefits stabilizes, local food banks and community organizations are working to make sure Tri-Cities area residents can keep getting access to the food they need.

 Below we’ve compiled some of the resources available in the area: